ljleb/sd-mecha/guide/0-introduction/README.md

 In contrast to this practice, sd-mecha prioritizes low memory consumption.
 It can complete complex state dict tasks on low-end systems like:
 - converting the keys of a model to a different format only using a few megabytes of memory
 - merging 10 models together into a single one
-- allocating more memory for expensive methods
+- allocating more memory to the intermediate results of expensive methods
 - batch converting multiple models to a different format

 The way sd-mecha does this is by taking advantage of the [safetensors](https://github.com/huggingface/safetensors) format.